 - https://www.linkedin.com/help/linkedin/answer/430 – Profile Photo Guidelines and Conditions

 Mobile App Icons

-If you have other logo dimensions that you think should be added, leave your idea in the comment section.
+If you have other logo dimensions that you think should be added, leave your idea in the comment section below.